-''' 501: an operator name must be declared as a function 502: operator name is not allowed 503: <entity> cannot be specialized in the current scope 504: nonstandard form for taking the address of a member function The C++ standard requires that a pointer to a member be named using a qualifier and an ampersand character, for example &A::f.
-505: too few template parameters -- does not match previous declaration 506: too many template parameters -- does not match previous declaration 507: function template for operator delete(void ) is not allowed 508: class template and template parameter may not have the same name 511: enumerated type is not allowed 512: type qualifier on a reference type is not allowed 513: a value of type <type> cannot be assigned to an entity of type <type> 514: pointless comparison of unsigned integer with a negative constant 515: cannot convert to incomplete class <type> 516: const object requires an initializer 517: object has an uninitialized const or reference member 518: nonstandard preprocessing directive 519: <entity> may not have a template argument list 520: initialization with "<...>" expected for aggregate object 521: pointer-to-member selection class types are incompatible (<type> and <type>) 522: pointless friend declaration 524: non-const function called for const object (anachronism) 525: a dependent statement may not be a declaration 526: a parameter may not have void type For example: void foo(void a) { } '''

-529: this operator is not allowed in a template argument expression 530: try block requires at least one handler 531: handler requires an exception declaration 532: handler is masked by default handler 533: handler is potentially masked by previous handler for type <type> 534: use of a local type to specify an exception 535: redundant type in exception specification 536: exception specification is incompatible with that of previous <entity> 540: support for exception handling is disabled 541: omission of exception specification is incompatible with previous <entity> 542: could not create instantiation request file <entity> 543: non-arithmetic operation not allowed in nontype template argument 544: use of a local type to declare a nonlocal variable 545: use of a local type to declare a function
+''' 487: inline <entity> cannot be explicitly instantiated 489: %n cannot be instantiated -- no template definition was supplied 490: <entity> cannot be instantiated -- it has been explicitly specialized 493: no instance of %n matches the specified type 494: declaring a void parameter list with a typedef is nonstandard When the compiler is not in C99 mode, this error is produced by a function declaration f(V) where V is a void type.
+Using a parameter that is a typedef to void to mean that the function has no parameters is only permitted in C99 mode.
+495: global %n1 used instead of %n2 (cfront compatibility) 496: template parameter <entity> may not be redeclared in this scope 497: declaration of <entity> hides template parameter 498: template argument list must match the parameter list 500: extra parameter of postfix \"operator%s\" must be of type \"int\" 501: an operator name must be declared as a function 502: operator name is not allowed 503: <entity> cannot be specialized in the current scope 504: nonstandard form for taking the address of a member function The C++ standard requires that a pointer to a member be named using a qualifier and an ampersand character, for example &A::f.
+505: too few template parameters -- does not match previous declaration (declared <entity>) 506: too many template parameters -- does not match previous declaration (declared <entity>) 507: function template for operator delete(void ) is not allowed 508: class template and template parameter may not have the same name 510: a template argument may not reference an unnamed type 511: this operation on an enumerated type requires an applicable user-defined operator function 512: type qualifier on a reference type is not allowed 513: a value of type <type> cannot be assigned to an entity of type <type> 514: pointless comparison of unsigned integer with a negative constant 515: cannot convert to incomplete class <tvpe> 516: const object requires an initializer 517: object has an uninitialized const or reference member 518: nonstandard preprocessing directive 519: <entity> may not have a template argument list 520: initialization with "<...>" expected for aggregate object 521: pointer-to-member selection class types are incompatible (<type> and <type>) 522: pointless friend declaration 523: \".\" used in place of \"::\" to form a qualified name 524: non-const function called for const object (anachronism) 525: a dependent statement may not be a declaration 526: a parameter may not have void type For example: void foo(void a) { } 529: this operator is not allowed in a template argument expression 530: try block requires at least one handler 531: handler requires an exception declaration 532: handler is masked by default handler 533: handler is potentially masked by previous handler for type <type> 534: use of a local type to specify an exception 535: redundant type in exception specification 536: exception specification is incompatible with that of previous <entity> '''

 '''

+540: support for exception handling is disabled; use --exceptions to enable

+541: allowing all exceptions is incompatible with previous <entity>

+542: could not create instantiation request file <entity>

+543: non-arithmetic operation not allowed in nontype template argument

+544: use of a local type to declare a nonlocal variable

+545: use of a local type to declare a function

 546: transfer of control bypasses initialization of:

 Example:

-'''

-'''

 int main(void){

 int choice = 1;

-int z =1;
+int z = 1;

 switch(choice)

-{

 case 1:

 int y = 1;

 z = y + z;

 break;

-case 2:

-break;

-}

-return 0;

 '''